general questions

 1. What is SAVD?

-SAVD stands for Saliva Amplification Viral Detection and is a CE-IVD approved RT-PCR Covid-19 test.
+SAVD stands for Saliva Amplification Viral Detection and is a CE-IVD-approved RT-PCR Covid-19 test.
 According to the Norwegian authorities, PCR as an analysis method is the recommended laboratory method for detecting genetic material from the coronavirus.
-WHO defines this molecular diagnostic as the gold standard, as it is the most efficient and reliable way to detect the presence of SARSCoV-2.
-SAVD confirms or denies the presence of SARS-CoV-2 RNA within 30-50 minutes (depending on the machine and the number of cycles), and the test's many features provide significant time and cost savings.
+The WHO defines this molecular diagnostics as the gold standard, as it is the most effective and reliable way to detect the presence of SARSCoV-2.
+SAVD confirms or denies the presence of SARS-CoV-2 RNA in 30-50 minutes (depending on machine and number of cycles), and the many properties of the test provide significant time and cost savings.

 2. Is SAVD approved in Norway?